A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Appendix

-For non-accelerating injections, we find the SNRs $\rho_{\rm mf}^N$ to be $94.38$ for $37 \, {\rm Mpc}$ injection and $17.26$ for $200 \, {\rm Mpc}$, while we find the same numbers for the accelerating injections to be $94.38$ and $17.27$.
-Figure \ref{fig:app_low_q_hm_inj} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$ for non-accelerating (\textit{left panel}) and accelerating (\textit{right panel}) injections.
-All parameters are recovered in the non-accelerating case, while zero $\Gamma_1$ can still not be ruled out for the low SNR, i.e., $D_{\rm L} = 200 \, {\rm Mpc}$ case of the accelerating injection.
-Again, even though zero $\Gamma_1$ is recovered in both non-accelerating injections, the median values are not zero.
+For non-accelerating injections, we find the SNRs $\rho_{\rm mf}^N$ to be $94.38$ for $37 \, {\rm Mpc}$ injection and $17.26$ for $200 \, {\rm Mpc}$.
+Figure \ref{fig:app_low_q_hm_inj} shows the corner plots of $\Gamma_1$, $\mathcal{M}$, and $q$.
+We find that all parameters are recovered within the $90\%$ credible interval.
+Even though zero $\Gamma_1$ is recovered in both injections, the median values are not zero.
 Hence, any inference about the environment of a CBC based on LOSA inference should be made with caution unless zero $\Gamma_1$ is completely ruled out.